lucaparisi91/cbenchio/examples/lammps/Readme.md

 ```

 The above will dump to three files every 200 time steps, a serial text file, a serial hdf5 file and a parallel netcdf file.

+## Profile with darshan

+Use darshan to understand the I/O behaviour of lammps, using both summaries and traces.

+- How much time is spent in I/O per file ?
+- Which files are written to in parallel and which in serial ?
+- Try to change the striping .
+What differences do you see ?
+- What sizes are the read/write operations ?
+Is the file accessed sequentially or in random order ?